 Ernest moved into a newly rehabbed, affordable unit in his complex, thanks to the partnership between MEDA and BRIDGE Housing.

-"Juana and Raul were the perfect candidates for an Adelante Fund loan.
+"Juana and Raul were the perfect candidates for a Community Loan Fund.
 They are a community-serving business looking to grow and, once sales increase, they want to create jobs in the Mission..."

 After getting laid off, Claudia met with a MEDA Job Coach at the Culinary Job Fair who helped her land a new job.